SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Abstract

 \section{Abstract}

-Visual attention boosting has emerged as a promising direction for mitigating hallucinations in \emph{Large Vision-Language Models} (LVLMs), where existing methods primarily focus on \emph{where} to boost by applying a predefined scaling to the attention of method-specific visual tokens during autoregressive generation.
-In this paper, we identify a fundamental trade-off in these methods: a predefined scaling factor can be too weak at some generation steps, leaving hallucinations unresolved, yet too strong at others, leading to new hallucinations.
-Motivated by this finding, we propose \ourmethod, a token-level visual attention boosting framework that adaptively determines \emph{how much} attention to boost at each generation step.
-Specifically, we introduce \emph{\textbf{V}isual \textbf{G}rounding \textbf{E}ntropy} (VGE) to estimate hallucination risk, which leverages visual grounding as a complementary signal to capture evidence mismatches beyond entropy.
-Guided by VGE, \ourmethod~applies stronger visual attention boosting to high-risk tokens and weaker boosting to low-risk tokens, enabling token-level adaptive intervention at each generation step.
-Extensive experiments show that \ourmethod~significantly outperforms baseline methods across multiple LVLMs and hallucination benchmarks.
+A line of recent training-free methods for mitigating hallucinations in \emph{large vision-language models} (LVLMs) operates by amplifying attention to visual tokens during autoregressive generation within a single forward pass.
+We refer to this paradigm as \emph{visual attention amplification} (VAA).
+In this paper, we identify a dual failure pattern in existing VAA methods caused by their use of a fixed amplification factor across generation steps: it can be too weak at some steps, leaving hallucinations unresolved, while too strong at others, introducing new hallucinations.
+Motivated by this finding, we propose \emph{\textbf{S}tep-wise \textbf{A}daptive \textbf{V}isual \textbf{A}ttention \textbf{A}mplification} (\ourmethod), a new VAA framework that estimates hallucination risk for each generated token and uses the estimated risk to adaptively amplify visual attention at the next generation step.
+Specifically, we introduce \emph{\textbf{V}isual \textbf{G}rounding \textbf{E}ntropy} (VGE), a lightweight hallucination-risk estimator that augments predictive entropy with visual grounding, assigning higher risk to tokens that are uncertain, weakly grounded in the image, or both.
+Guided by VGE, \ourmethod~uses the estimated risk to calibrate the VAA factor for the next generation step, applying stronger amplification to higher-risk steps and weaker amplification to lower-risk steps.
+Across LLaVA-NeXT-7B, Qwen3-VL-8B, and InternVL3.5-8B, \ourmethod~significantly outperforms baseline methods on generative hallucination benchmarks such as CHAIR, SHR and AMBER.
+Code is available at: \url{https://github.com/JiachengZ01/SAVVA}.